syncfusion-content/wpf-docs/wpf/GridControl/Working-with-Grid.md

 Model-based selection is cell-based selection mode that allows you to do a selection across the cell, which is not possible with record-based selection.
 It can be set by initializing AllowSelection property to a Flag value, say, Row.

-> Note: Setting the Flag to None will disable selecting of cells.
+N> Setting the Flag to None will disable selecting of cells.

 The possible values for this type of selection are defined by the enum GridSelectionFlags.
 To control the selection behavior of the grid, set any of the following flags to the AllowSelection property.